Prescribing Benzodiazepines: Guidelines & Risks

 https://www.racgp.org.au/clinical-resources/clinical-guidelines/key-racgp-guidelines/view-all-racgp-guidelines/drugs-of-dependence/part-b/duration-of-benzodiazepine-therapy

 Got Questions?
-Talk to a Pharmacist
+Speak to an Independent Pharmacist